 Part of the Little Wandle Letters and Sounds programme uses rhymes and actions to make phonics learning as memorable as possible.
 We also incorporate phonics learning in the outdoors, particularly in the EYFS.

 At the end of Year 1 the children undergo a phonics screening check.
 We have excellent outcomes in phonics.
 Please see our Outcomes section under Key Information to view our most recent results.

 At Spixworth Infant School, we aim to provide all our pupils with a reading rich curriculum immersed in a reading rich environment.

 Children take part in a range of reading activities over the course of a week to develop their enthusiasm and love of reading and language.
 Such activities include: individual, paired, guided group and whole class shared reading.
 Reading at home is encouraged in all its forms including reading books, magazines, and electronic materials.
-The school also provides every child with an account for online reading using Reading Eggs.
 Please see our English policy for more information on how children are supported to learn to read.

 Every week, for one afternoon, all children at Spixworth Infants are given the chance to try new and different activities that go beyond the National Curriculum for their age.
 Each term, two different Enrichment activities are provided.
 Teachers, Teaching assistants, Higher Level Teaching Assistants and Specialist Teachers lead Enrichment groups.
 Some activities, such as Forest School, run every term while others change termly.
 As well as Forest Schools our activities this school year are, French, Well-being, First Aid, Makaton, Engineering and Spanish.